joelmeckert/pfsense-unbound-ad/README.md

 - Point the clients and Active Directory servers to use the firewall as DNS

 ## Limitations
+- If the firewall is reinstalled and configuration restored, the file must be manually uploaded again
 - Active Directory uses secure dynamic DNS updates, this does not, it's likely a fit for smaller environments, but not larger environments

 ## Rationale